Fit a spatial regression model using eigenvector spatial filtering (ESF).

 Additional functionality

-The CAR models can also incorporate spatially-lagged covariates, measurement/sampling error in covariates (particularly when using small area survey estimates as covariates), missing outcome data, and censored outcomes (such as arise when a disease surveillance system suppresses data for privacy reasons).
+The ESF models can also incorporate spatially-lagged covariates, measurement/sampling error in covariates (particularly when using small area survey estimates as covariates), missing outcome data, and censored outcomes (such as arise when a disease surveillance system suppresses data for privacy reasons).
 For details on these options, please see the Details section in the documentation for stan_glm.

 Author